Maharashtra Assembly term ends on Nov 9: Fadnavis to stake claim by Wednesday

 BJP waits as Shiv Sena sends out mixed signals in Maharashtra

-Fadnavis on the other hand said that the impasse would end in the next two days.
+Fadnavis, on the other hand, said that the impasse would end in the next two days.
 He is expected to meet with BJP president Amit Shah today.